A Tasty Take on Tortillas

 Who made the first tortillas?
-What’s the one taco meal you might consider taking a pass on?
+What’s the one taco meal you might pass on?
 Keep reading for the answers to those and other must-know tortilla trivia.

 Our fourth and final blog in the Mission Foods blog series “wraps” things up nicely.
 We change direction from our discussions of the ketogenic diet to talk tortilla.

 Enjoy this tasty tortilla trivia as we answer all the “Whens” you’ve ever wondered about.

 Many accounts date the origination of the tortilla back thousands of years.
 Anthropological discoveries suggest the indigenous people of the Mexican Sierra Madre Mountains used maize to prepare thin, round flatbreads as far back as 3,000 B.C.